 But gum didn’t love me.

-I actually quit my chewing gum habit long before my real food conversion.
+I actually quit my chewing gum habit long before I switched to real foods and healthy supplements.
 I was a graduate student who frequently had subtle stomach aches… nothing that would keep me from my day, but definitely uncomfortable and really annoying.
 Like I tend to do, I started researching possible causes.
 And, as you can imagine, through that vast vacuum of information we call “the internet” I found more than a gazillion possible reasons for my tummy troubles: Too little fiber, too much fiber, food allergies, sugar, carbs, my sleeping habits, too much water, too little water, etc. etc. etc.

 Um, just as a reminder: Don’t believe everything you read online.